scalapb/ScalaPB/docs/src/main/tut/generated-code.md

 compatible ASCII representations.
 ScalaPB's `toString()` and `fromAscii` follow the Java implementation.

-The format looks lie this:
+The format looks like this:

 ```protobuf
 int_field: 17